-Working with young people experiencing severe and complex mental health problems (including personality disorder) can challenge clinicians and multidisciplinary teams causing clinicians or teams to feel frustrated, stuck and burnt out.
+Working with young people experiencing severe and complex mental health problems (including personality disorder and eating disorders) can challenge clinicians and multidisciplinary teams causing clinicians or teams to feel frustrated, stuck and burnt out.
 Such challenges can result in disagreements, and sometimes inadvertently to responses to the young person or their system that can be unhelpful.
 The use of a reflective, relational model (based on Cognitive Analytic Therapy principles) to formulate challenging patterns of behaviour can assist clinicians to work together more consistently and effectively, to share the formulation with others in simple terms, and to avoid colluding with maladaptive patterns that might make things worse.

 At the completion of this workshop you will:

 - understand the value of having a shared understanding of challenges;